swainechen/chenlab-training/websites/gis-aws/content/14-Appendix/02-ExploreRecipes.md

 	- Calling MLSTs
 	- Calling resistance and virulence genes
 	- Serotyping
+2. Analysis of Klebsiella isolate
+	- Assembly
+	- Annotation with Kleborate
+3. Classify metagenomic reads using Kraken 2
-2. Lacer - FASTQ quality score recalibration
+4. Lacer - FASTQ quality score recalibration

 You can use the [Chen Lab public AMI](http://slchen-lab-training.s3-website-ap-southeast-1.amazonaws.com/14-appendix/05-aboutyourami.html) for this purpose.
 For information on recipes and getting started with the AMI, please check out [our github page](https://github.com/swainechen/chenlab-training/tree/main/recipes).